ibm-cloud-docs/ContinuousDelivery/limitations_plans.md

 ## Scope of a service instance
 {: #service_scope}

-You must have a {{site.data.keyword.contdelivery_short}} [service instance](https://cloud.ibm.com/catalog/services/continuous-delivery){: external} to create and use DevOps toolchains that include the {{site.data.keyword.deliverypipeline}}, {{site.data.keyword.gitrepos}}, and {{site.data.keyword.DRA_short}} tool integrations.
+You must have a {{site.data.keyword.contdelivery_short}} [service instance](https://cloud.ibm.com/catalog/services/continuous-delivery){: external} to create and use DevOps toolchains that include the {{site.data.keyword.deliverypipeline}} and {{site.data.keyword.gitrepos}} tool integrations.
 A service instance resides in a region and belongs to a [resource group](/docs/account?topic=account-rgs).
 The {{site.data.keyword.contdelivery_short}} service instance in a specific region and resource group governs and meters your usage of all of the toolchains in the same region and resource group.

 ## Pricing plans
 {: #pricing_plans}